Assisted Pedal Cycles. Converting an existing bike using the

 electrical cables coming out of

-Ratio table for different
+Ratio tables for various

-chainwheel sizes and a 12-36 cassette
+chainwheel sizes and some MtB cassettes.

-given is the number of
+given in the table below are the number of

 turns of the back wheel